Bokka-kartik/Blooms-VLITS/README.md

 This project is designed for educational environments and can be expanded further with REST APIs or database integration.

+##Research Paper
+i also attached the related paper that we have done feel free to refer the document for any doubt regarding the project

 ## Contributions
 Pull requests and issues are welcome.
 Let's improve education tech together!